microsoft/vscode-cmake-tools/docs/kits.rst

   simply finding the necessary compiler executable.
 Visual C++ requires certain environment variables to be set to tell it how to find and link to the Visual C++ toolchain headers and libraries.
-- A toolchain file!
-This is the lowest-level way to instruct CMake how to compile and link for a target.
+- *A toolchain file* - This is the lowest-level way to instruct CMake how to compile and link for a target.
 CMake Tools handles toolchain files using kits.